 1. Virtual tourism cuts off human connection

 VR also denies you a chance to enjoy the local cuisine of a place you have “visited”.
-You will also not experience the wonderful cultures first-hand.
+Furthermore, you will not experience the wonderful cultures first-hand.

 2. Can ruin the moment